beccam/javadriver-gettingstarted/README.md

 This repository was created as a guide to help Apache Cassandra users get started with the Datastax Java Driver

 ## Overview
-This porject was created with IntelliJ and uses Maven to manage dependencies.
-You will need both the Java Driver core and Qurty Builder libraries
+This project was created with IntelliJ and uses Maven to manage dependencies.
+You will need both the Java Driver core and Qurty Builder libraries to your POM file.

      <dependency>
             <groupId>com.datastax.oss</groupId>